How to Avoid Cold and Flu Outbreaks in the Office: 6 Essential Practices

 Quick Tip: Use soap with warm water to lather up for at least 20 seconds before rinsing.
 Always dry your hands with a fresh paper towel from a touch-free dispenser.

-Rule #3: Actively Prevent the Spread of Your Germs
+Practice #3: Actively Prevent the Spread of Your Germs

 Always, always cover your nose and mouth when you sneeze or cough.
 And always use a tissue, and if you are prone to sneezing, wear a mask.